Ashish-Aswal/terraform-provider-barracudawaf/README.md

 ```

 &nbsp;
-# Use binary direclty instead building the provider from source #
+# Use binary direclty instead of building the provider from source #

 Download the binary added under [releases](https://github.com/Ashish-Aswal/terraform-provider-barracudawaf/releases), and follow below :